OzzyCzech/ozzyczech.cz/content/apple/Install Mongo on MacOS.md

 brew install mongodb-community-shell
 ```

-You can also install only tools for managing mongo database:
+You can also install only [database tools](https://docs.mongodb.com/database-tools/) for managing mongo database:

 ```shell
 brew install mongodb-database-tools